 In light of the recent decision to include ancient coins on the list of import restrictions, Jessica Dietzler conducted the following interview with Dr. Pavlos Flourentzos, Director of the Department of Antiquities of Cyprus, about the significance of the decision and why it is important to safeguarding the cultural heritage of Cyprus.

 The Government of Cyprus has ratified several international binding treaties in order to safeguard its cultural heritage.
 In 2002 (Federal Register Vol. 67; 139), the Governments of the United States and Cyprus entered into a bilateral agreement concerning Import Restrictions Imposed on Pre-Classical and Classical Archaeological Material Originating in Cyprus.
-As recently as July 16, 2007 (Federal Register Vol. ...(MORE ...)
+As recently as July 16, 2007 (Federal Register Vol. 72; 134), the Memorandum of Understanding ...(MORE ...)

 The Economic Benefits of Displaying Antiquities

 ArtInfo reported this week (December 5, 2007) on the “economic benefit” of the new Greek and Roman Galleries at the Metropolitan Museum of Art in New York: